FAQs for International Students and Scholars

 New & Returning Students

-Based on the latest SEVP guidance for Fall 2020 (published on 07/24/2020), any new student that is outside the U.S. and wants to enter for Fall Quarter cannot be enrolled 100% online and will need to be enrolled in at least one in-person course in order to allow for the SEVIS record to be Active for Fall 2020 and maintain F-1 status
+Based on the latest SEVP guidance, any new student that is outside the U.S. and wants to enter for Fall Quarter cannot be enrolled 100% online and will need to be enrolled in at least one in-person course in order to allow for the SEVIS record to be Active for Fall 2020, the requirement will continue for Winter and Spring quarters.

 Yes.
 Although SEVP guidance of 07/24/2020 indicates that a notation is no longer needed, UCI will issue or in some cases re-issue I-20s that include a notation to facilitate your visa application and admissions at the port-of-entry.
 However, please note that the issuance of a visa and entry into the U.S. is the decision of U.S. government officials.